ankit7540/RamanSpecCalibration/python_module/README.md

 **Intensity  calibration :**  Includes following files,

-`compute_spectra.py` : This is an independent module which imports energy state data (for H<sub>2</sub>, HD and D<sub>2</sub>) along with ratio of polarizability anisotropy matrix (at 532.2 nm) elements to compute the theoretical rotational Raman spectra of these gases.
+`compute_spectra.py` : This is an independent module which imports energy state data (for H<sub>2</sub>, HD and D<sub>2</sub>) along with ratio of polarizability anisotropy matrix  elements (at 532.2 nm, for our experiment) to compute the theoretical rotational Raman spectra of these gases.
 Temperature is included for Boltzmann population using which observable Raman spectra can be modeled.
 For obtaining the ratio of theoretical Raman intensities originating from a common rotational state (required for the `wavelength_sensivity.py` module ), taking a ratio of the computed intensities from common  rotational  states is required.
-This ratio is independent of the  Boltzmann  population.
+This ratio is independent of the  Boltzmann  populations.

 For matrix elements of polarizability anisotropy for H<sub>2</sub>, HD and D<sub>2</sub>, at other wavelengths refer to this GitHub repository (<https://github.com/ankit7540/H2-PolarizabilityMatrixElements>) and research paper (<https://aip.scitation.org/doi/abs/10.1063/1.5011433>).